Community-Acquired Pneumonia in Adults

 • Breathing treatments

-Most people start responding to treatment within a few days.
+Most people start getting better with treatment within a few days.
 A small portion of people who are treated in the hospital don’t respond to treatment within this time.
 If your symptoms don’t end, you may need a different antibiotic or treatment for complications from CAP.

 What are possible complications of community-acquired pneumonia?